VoltLang/Battery/doc/index.md

 		return 0;
 	}

 Hardly earth shattering stuff, but every great project starts somewhere.
-So to build that, we describe the project briefly in a `battery.txt` file in the root directory:
+So to build that, we describe the project briefly in a `battery.toml` file in the root directory:

-	--dep
+	name = "hello"
-	watt
+	dependencies = ["watt"]

-`--dep` tells battery of a project dependency (something it needs to work) and then next line names it: watt.
+`dependencies` tells battery of a project dependency (something it needs to work) and then next line names it: watt.
 And that's all.
 No matter how many modules you add to your project, how labyrinthine your project structure becomes, as long as all the modules are under the `src` directory, Battery will find them.

 In the future, we'll have jetpacks.
 Also, Battery will know where watt lives on the internet and will fetch it for you.
 But for now, we'll have to do a little legwork.
 Once you have the Volta and Watt source code somewhere on your system, we first invoke the `config` command, to get Battery to set up the build: